Elastic Shirring with Kenmore 1803

 Turn your handwheel by hand, to pull up your bobbin thread, as usual, just remember not to stretch the elastic thread, or it will spring back down, under the needleplate.

-LOCKING YOUR SHIRRING ROWS- To avoid the elastic thread getting caught in the bobbin hook, I discovered that stitching 2 or 3 stiches forward, raising the presser foot, and scooting my fabric back 2 stitches, lowering the foot, then shirring, worked best, at both the beginning, and at the end of my rows of shirring.
+LOCKING YOUR SHIRRING ROWS- To avoid the elastic thread getting caught in the bobbin hook, I discovered that stitching 2 or 3 stiches forward, raising the presser foot, and scooting my fabric back 2 stitches, lowering the foot, then stitch right over the first stitches, then continue shirring, worked best, at both the beginning, and at the end of my rows of shirring.

 Shirring stays even best, when guided by BOTH hands, lol!
 To make my video, I only took a few stitches, because I wanted to keep it straight, and needed both hands, one on each side of the needle!